-Roasted veggie quinoa bowls with miso-turmeric vinaigrette are full of anti-inflammatory and probiotic-rich dressing.
+Roasted veggie quinoa bowls with miso-turmeric vinaigrette are full of anti-inflammatory and probiotic-rich ingredients.
 Perfect for make-ahead lunches and easy weeknight dinners.

-I started by roasting the veggies to crisp, caramelized perfection, I got to thinking about a complementary sauce.
-I had been cooking with miso earlier in the day, so I naturally gravitated back to this funky, fermented paste to do the heavy lifting in an otherwise simple vinaigrette: rice vinegar, sesame oil, white miso paste, freshly grated ginger, and some ground turmeric to up the anti-inflammatory ante.
+I started by roasting the veggies to crisp, caramelized perfection.
+Secondly, I got to thinking about a complementary sauce.
+I had been cooking with miso earlier in the day, so I naturally gravitated towards this funky, fermented paste to do the heavy lifting.
+In addition to the miso, the dressing also included rice vinegar, sesame oil, ginger, and ground turmeric to up the anti-inflammatory ante.

-Quinoa also happens to be a quick-cooking grain, which fit right into the whole "no-fuss dinner" concept I had percolating in my head.
+Additionally, quinoa happens to be a quick-cooking grain, which fit right into the whole "no-fuss dinner" concept I had percolating in my head.
 Pro tip: Once the quinoa finishes cooking, allow it to steam in the pan for an extra 5 to 10 minutes.
 This lets the quinoa absorb any remaining traces of liquid and plump up, making for fantastically fluffy grains with essentially no extra effort.

-I even convinced my meat-and-potatoes-loving brother to give it a try and he proceeded to polish off almost a whole bowl himself.
-That was all the reassurance I needed.
+Moreover, I convinced my meat-and-potato-loving brother to give it a try and he proceeded to polish off almost a whole bowl himself, which was all the reassurance I needed.

 - 4 cups broccoli florets

-- 2 portobello mushroom caps, thinly sliced
+- 2 portobello mushroom caps thinly sliced

-- ½ red onion, cut into 1-inch pieces
+- ½ red onion cut into 1-inch pieces

 - 2 Tbsp. olive oil

-- 1 tsp. kosher salt, divided
+- 1 tsp. salt divided

-- ½ tsp. freshly ground black pepper
+- ½ tsp. black pepper

-- 1 cup dry white quinoa
+- 1 cup dry quinoa

-- 3 Tbsp. unseasoned rice vinegar
+- 2 Tbsp. unseasoned rice vinegar

-- 2 Tbsp. sesame oil (not toasted)
+- 2 Tbsp. sesame oil not toasted

 - ½ tsp. freshly grated ginger